Trauma System for EMS and Guidance

-IDHS and the CDC have developed a self-study course that will describe both the Indiana rule and the guidelines that will enable responders to determine trauma center criteria for patients.
-You can access this course by clicking here.
-We recommend that you review this information and pass on this resource to your employees, staff, and colleagues.
+The Field Triage/Trauma Rule went into effect in 2012.
+IDHS and the Centers for Disease Control and Prevention have developed a self-study course that will describe both the Indiana rule and the guidelines that will enable responders to determine trauma center criteria for patients.
+You can access this course.
+Review this information and pass on this resource to your employees, staff, and colleagues.

 The following template has been created to assist your jurisdiction in integrating the Field Triage/Trauma Rule into your protocols.
 Medical directors should establish further guidelines and recommendations within this document that are consistent with the Trauma Rule.
 It is important to instruct field responders on how to determine transport times and to help establish what types of circumstances a patient’s life might be in danger by not going to a closer medical facility.
 These guidelines should be pertinent to your areas of operation and take into consideration the terrain and makeup of your geographic locations as well as any other conditions affecting transportation.
 Responders should also be reminded that if they are ever in doubt of where to transport a patient, they should utilize online medical control to help make that determination.